Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Introduction

 A technique that applies approximation of pairwise comparison matrices in Chebyshev metric in logarithmic scale (log-Chebyshev approximation) is proposed and developed in \cite{Krivulin2015Rating,Krivulin2016Using,Krivulin2019Tropical}.
-The technique leads to optimization problems in the framework of tropical algebra that concerns the theory and applications of semirings and semifields with idempotent operations.
+The technique leads to optimization problems that are formulated and solved in the framework of tropical algebra where addition is defined as maximum.
 Using methods and results of tropical optimization yields analytical solutions of the problem in a compact vector form ready for both formal analysis and straightforward computations.
-Moreover, the log-Chebyshev approximation approach can be directly extended to solve pairwise comparison problems with constraints imposed on the individual ratings of alternatives, whereas both methods of principal eigenvector and geometric mean cannot accommodate additional constraints without considerable complication of solution.
+In contrast to the methods of principle eigenvector and geometric mean, which offer unique solutions to the problem of pairwise comparisons, the log-Chebyshev approximation approach can produce multiple solutions.
+At the same time, an important advantage of this approach is that it can be directly extended to solve pairwise comparison problems with constraints imposed on the individual ratings of alternatives, whereas both methods of principal eigenvector and geometric mean cannot accommodate additional constraints without considerable complication of solution.

+The log-Chebyshev approximation technique differs from another existing approach based on tropical algebra, which is exploited in many works including \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra,Gursoy2013Analytic,Tran2013Pairwise,Goto2022Polyad}.
+This approach can be considered as a tropical analogue of the principal eigenvector method, where the ordinary Perron eigenvector is formally replaced by the tropical eigenvector of the pairwise comparison matrix.
+The solution obtained as the tropical eigenvector is known to be one of the solutions provided by the log-Chebyshev approximation.
+However, the tropical eigenvector as shown in \cite{Krivulin2016Using} can yield a less relevant solution in the context of the pairwise comparison problem than other vectors that are found using the approximation.
+Since the tropical analogue of the principal eigenvector method may miss better results provided by the log-Chebyshev approximation technique, it seems unnecessary to consider this method separately.